 What makes the formula work for employees is pretty self-evident.
 Who isn’t exhausted by the pressure to fit family, friends, exercising, caregiving, and general life administration into the two days that currently serve as our standard weekend?
 Companies, however, may still need to be convinced of a compressed work week’s viability and necessity.

-This is why 4 Day Week, an advocacy group whose US team includes Jon Leland, head of data and analytics at Kickstarter, is launching an online petition meant for employees at any company to express interest in making the switch.
+This is why 4 Day Week, an advocacy group whose US team includes Jon Leland, head of data and analytics at Kickstarter, launched an online petition meant for employees at any company to express interest in making the switch.

 When enough people at one employer sign the petition, members of 4 Day Week will get in touch with that company and offer its volunteer consulting services, which will include input from academics at Harvard Business School, the Wellbeing Research Centre at Oxford University, Boston College, and The Wharton School at the University of Pennsylvania.